 The Need for Alone Time

 The dominant function of the INTJ is Introverted Intuition (Ni).
 This function is what gives the INTJ their keen insight into what could be in the future.
-They are very private individuals who have a need to withdraw into their own worlds and consider various perspectives and theories.
+They are very private individuals who need to withdraw into their own worlds and consider various perspectives and theories.
 When INTJs are forced into social situations or interactions too frequently, they have to stifle their favorite function, and rely on their auxiliary thinking function.
-While they enjoy using their Extraverted Thinking (Te), over time, they will wear out because they are having to constantly push aside their favorite function – the function that comes the most naturally to them.
+While they enjoy using their Extraverted Thinking (Te), over time, they will wear out because they are having to constantly push aside their favorite function.
+Introverted Intuition is what energizes them, constantly being in an extroverted state will drain them.
 If INTJs grow up around extroverts who push them to socialize too frequently, or have schedules that are over-filled with social engagements and group activities, they will be unable to access their rich creativity and imagination in the way that would help them to feel natural and alive.

 This isn’t to say that all INTJs want to be hermits and live in dark caves all alone.
-They enjoy engaging with other people and often have good social skills, but they are much more private than most and will need to be given plenty of time alone to access their dominant function.
+They enjoy engaging with other people and often have good social skills, but they are much more private than most and will need to be given plenty of time alone to access the introverted side of themselves.
 Many INTJs enjoy reading, writing, playing computer games, listening to music, or creating artwork.
 All these activities help them to harness their creative intuitive energy in solitude.
 Even at a very young age, many toddler INTJs like to find hiding places; cupboards, trees, quiet corners where they can get away and retreat into their minds.

 We’ve just talked about how INTJs need time alone.
 Another characteristic of types with dominant Introverted Intuition is that they are paired with inferior Extraverted Sensing (Se).
 Inferior Se means that INTJs are extremely sensitive to outside stimulation; noise, lights, interruptions.
 Paul D. Tieger and Barbara Barron-Tieger put it well in their book Nurture by Nature – Understand Your Child’s Personality Type and Become a Better Parent “Remember that the favorite place for INTJs is inside their own minds, and they often need to close the door on the outside world to center themselves and plug back into the source of their inspiration and energy.”